 What time do gates open prior to tipoff for a Suns game?

 Doors typically open 90 minutes before game time.
 Getting to the arena early lets you miss a lot of the lines at the door, and allows you to soak in the atmosphere before the game, grab some nachos and watch your favorite Suns players shoot around.

 Where are some good places to eat before a Suns game?

 Come basketball season Phoenix erupts with basketball fever.
 We recommend having your pre-game meal with lots of other Suns fans.
 Majerie’s Sports Grill is named after and owned by one of the most beloved Suns players of all time and has a menu to suite just about everyone.
 Another great option is Coach & Willie’s.
-It is right across the street from US Airways Center and is usually packed with Suns fans.
+It is right across the street from Talking Stick Resort Arena and is usually packed with Suns fans.
 If you are looking for a trendier place, try The Arrogant Butcher.
 It close to the arena, has a casual atmosphere, and great food.
 For a more upscale dining experience, try the Compass Room at the Hyatt Regency.
 It has an unbelievable view of downtown Phoenix and is a truly unique way to relax before game time.

 Phoenix Suns 3 3

 Phoenix vs Mavericks GREAT service and support!!
 I will do it someday again!
 December 23, 2013